ragobech/early-stage-startup-playbook/early-stage-startup-playbook.md

 ## Market Space
 - The market space is the set of all buyers and sellers in a specific Market

+Determining how big the market is for your product

+The market determination is more of an art than a science Coming up with a market to determine how big the market it is today as well as how it will grow in the future is challenging depend on who you ask.

+## Consumer vs. Business

 Example: